 First, I’d like to say that what we do here at Yoga Pura is not necessarily better than what others are offering.
 "Better" depends on what you are looking for, and for some, our program may not be "better" at all.

-With that said, what we do here is undeniably different from most other programs.
+With that said, what we do here is undeniably different from what you'll find in most other programs.

-As I’m sure you’re aware, I’ve been involved with a number of yoga teacher and other advanced spiritual training programs over the past couple of decades and can I can safely say our program is by far the most transformative process I’ve had the good fortune to be involved with.
+As I’m sure you’re aware, I’ve been involved with a number of yoga teacher and other advanced spiritual training programs over the past 25-plus years and can I can safely say our program is by far the most transformative process I’ve had the good fortune to be involved with.

 This is at least in part due to the fact that our goal reaches far beyond simply wanting to train yoga teachers.

 While it’s true that the curriculum is highly comprehensive in that regard, we are really using the yoga teacher training process to help our students sculpt their most empowered and fully-expressed presence in the world possible—while becoming expert in the application of yogic technology to be able to help others do the very same thing.

 That is to say, we want to create mature spiritual guides who have had the first-hand experience of using a wide range of yogic techniques in their own lives—in a very focused and surgical fashion.
 It is only through this experiential process that people are truly able to help others achieve deep and meaningful transformation.